abusufiyanbelif/bmsssolapur-v2/src/PROJECT_LOG.md

     - `Verification Notes`: Comments from the reviewers.
 - **Lead Statuses**: "Pending", "Partial", "Closed".
 - **Permissions**: Only users with "Admin" or "Super Admin" privileges can add or update leads.
+- **Business Rule**: Leads must have a `Verified Status` of "Verified" before any funds can be allocated to them.
+Leads without a verification document cannot be approved.

 ### Fund Flow Dashboard & Reporting
 - **Summary Dashboard**: Admin view with key metrics.